-People attending the four open houses and responding to the project's online survey and online comment map shared their priorities and experiences for the Red Line.
-The planning team's review of more than 350 comments were organized by topic and mapped where possible to ensure participant contributions were understood and addressed in the emerging alternatives presented to the public in the fall 2023 materials.
+People attending the four open houses and responding to the project's online survey and online comment map shared their priorities and experiences related to the Baltimore Red Line.
+The planning team reviewed more than 350 comments.
+These comments were organized by topic and mapped, where possible, to ensure participant contributions were understood and addressed in the emerging alternatives presented to the public in the fall 2023 materials.
 A summary of the comments received is shown below by theme and by geographic location.